 Invited participation Co-speaker: International Conference… "Optimising Hybrid IT (And Other Data Centre Challenges)" Sydney International Convention Centre.
 Dr Bogais (and Dr Atkinson) presentation: "Quantum AI: Future Imperfect".

 Invited participation and Chair: International Seminar…"A Hotbed for Crises: Increasing Stakes and Tension in the South China Sea".
 Organised and hosted by the Southeast Asian Centre for Excellence in Governance and Policy (CPG) at Thammasat University, Bangkok.

 Senior military officers, diplomats, Thai officials, ASEAN officials, academics, (I)NGO representatives from all parties involved in the "crisis" met for one day to discuss the situation.
-A robust debate, but also an eye opener……
+A robust debate and an eye opener……

 Invited presentation and workshop to introduce: "Modelling Conflict Projection and Avoidance".
 Organised and hosted by the Southeast Asian Centre for Excellence in Governance and Policy (CPG) at Thammasat University, Bangkok.

 June 2017 - In this one-day event, Dr Bogais introduced the cutting edge research and experimentation he and his associate, Dr Simon Reay Atkinson are currently undertaking in the area of conflict projection and avoidance to ascertain the potential for violence to be introduced in non-violent spaces, and new thinking in conflict resolution and anti-terrorism.

 Invited participation at the NTS-Asia Consortium Conference on "Climate Change and Sustainable Development Goals in the Asia Pacific"

 Session: Climate Change and SDGs on Partnership, Peace and Conflict

 Organised by NTS-Asia Consortium and S.Rajaratnam School of International Studies (RSIS)